 Figure G (below) highlights percentage breakdown of each credit product on Fundera’s platform by gender, underscoring that women-owned small businesses are more likely to receive short-term funding: roughly 30% versus nearly 23% for men.
 While this type of funding has among the fastest time to from approval to funding rates in the small business credit market, it is also among the most expensive, with average percentage rates (APRs) varying from 14% to 50% or higher.

-This data may directly counter research from the Urban Institute, as well as talking points disseminated by the SBA, which has highlighted that SBA loans are 3 to 5 times more likely to go to women and minority-owned businesses than conventional loans do.
+This data may directly counter research from the Urban Institute, as well as talking points disseminated by the SBA, which has highlighted that SBA loans are more likely to go to women and minority-owned businesses than conventional loans do.

 This issue is not specific to debt financing, however.
 According to TechCrunch’s study on women in venture capital, only 10% of venture capital dollars worldwide, between 2010 and 2015, went to businesses with at least one female owner.
 Meanwhile, women-owned businesses have received just 7% of all venture capital within the United States.
 Similarly, only 15% of seed capital went to the same category of startups.

 In addition, women entrepreneurs are not taken as seriously by investors.
 One study from Harvard Business School, Wharton School, and Massachusetts Institute of Technology’s Sloan School of Management determined that the gender of an entrepreneur would affect the success of their business pitch in a competition, even when their pitches were identical.